-Oxford United Chairman Grant Ferguson wrote the following programme notes for the Sky Bet League One game against Charlton Athletic:
+U's Chairman Grant Ferguson wrote the following notes for the programme for the visit of Charlton Athletic in Sky Bet League One: